Hakonslie/aoc-2022/10/readme.md

 #### Part 1
 On part one I was stuck because I didn't read well enough, even though I tried so hard to.
 I didn't pick up that it was during a cycle that I would check the signal.
-So therefore added the start and end methods instead of having just one
+So I added the start and end methods instead of having just one

 #### Part 2
 On part 2 I could re-use all of my current work, but just had to make some